lauragalera/lauragalera.github.io/_pages/notes.md

 {% include base_path %}

 Here are some notes I took when I was a student.
-Feel free to utilize them if they can be of any assistance.
+Feel free to use them if they can be of any help.

 ## Operating Systems